Numerical semigroups, polyhedra, and posets III: minimal presentations and face dimension: Counting minimal relations for semigroups in a given face

 We now explore several examples illustrating the nuances of Definition~\ref{d:outerbetti} and the intuition behind its use in obtaining minimal presentations of numerical semigroups.

 \begin{example} Consider the semigroup $S = \<6,7,8,9\>$ from Example~\ref{e:minpres}, and let $P$ and $N$ denote the corresponding Kunz poset and nilsemigroup, respectively.
 Let us first find the outer Betti elements of $N$.
-By Definition~\ref{d:outerbetti}(a), each factorization appearing in an outer Betti element must be lie in $\mathsf Z_N(\infty)$, but with the property that decrementing any nonzero entry yields a factorization outside of $\mathsf Z_N(\infty)$.
-The factorizations $(2,0,0)$, $(1,1,0)$, and $(0,0,2)$ each have this property, and by Definition~\ref{d:outerbetti}(b), the only potential non-singleton outer Betti element would be $B = \{(2,0,0), (1,1,0)\}$.
-However, $B - e_1 = \{(1,0,0), (0,1,0)\}$ contains factorizations of distinct elements of $N$, so $B$ fails to satisfy Definition~\ref{d:outerbetti}(a).
-As such,
+By Definition~\ref{d:outerbetti}(i), each factorization appearing in an outer Betti element must lie in $\mathsf Z_N(\infty)$, but with the property that decrementing any nonzero entry yields a factorization outside of $\mathsf Z_N(\infty)$.
+The factorizations with this property are